VoidOne-App/VoidOne/README.md

 VoidOne is being designed as a platform layer that can eventually coordinate the broader relationship between:

-the player
+The player

-installed games
+Installed games

-game stores
+Game stores

-local files
+Local files

-operating-system services
+Operating-system services

-metadata
+Metadata

-mods
+Mods

-performance policies
+Performance policies

-diagnostics
+Diagnostics

-automation
+Automation

-future extensions
+Future extensions

 The architecture is intentionally native.
-The project does not depend on a browser runtime for its primary application layer; the executable is a C++ application with Qt Quick/QML for presentation and a dedicated native core for application logic.
+The primary application is a C++ executable with Qt Quick/QML for presentation and a dedicated native core for application logic, rather than a browser runtime serving as the application's primary layer.

-That distinction matters because the project is intended to remain maintainable at the systems level as the feature set grows.
+That distinction matters because VoidOne is intended to remain maintainable at the systems level as its feature set grows.

 ---